Ellis Island: The Dream of America

 The music of Ellis Island: The Dream of America is of only moderate technical difficulty.
 In addition to the many professional orchestras that have performed it, the work has been performed successfully by college orchestras and community orchestras.

 Yes.
-Tens of thousands of schoolchildren have enjoyed and learned from educational performances of Ellis Island: The Dream of America in cities such as Fort Worth, Buffalo, Des Moines, Hartford, Kalamazoo, and Richmond, among others.
+Tens of thousands of schoolchildren have enjoyed and learned from educational performances of Ellis Island: The Dream of America in cities such as Pittsburgh, Fort Worth, Buffalo, Des Moines, Hartford, Kalamazoo, and Richmond, among others.
 Because American immigration is often an important subject in the history/social studies curriculum in upper elementary, middle, and high school, and because Ellis Island: The Dream of America tells real immigration stories in a unique way with oral histories and a symphony orchestra, it consistently has been perceived as an outstanding program and learning opportunity by teachers and orchestra education directors.
 (Note: There are a few instances of off-color language in one of the immigrants’ stories, and for educational performances, substitutes have been made for the “colorful” adjectives.)

 For a performance of Ellis Island: The Dream of America at TCU in Fort Worth in 2004, featuring performers from the TCU College of Fine Arts, choreography was created for the work’s six interludes.
 This was very successful and effective in performance, and a welcome additional element to the work.
 If skilled dancers/choreographer(s) are available for future performances of the work, this element is welcomed and encouraged.